adempiere/proxy-adempiere-api/README.md

 ![Branch Develop](https://img.shields.io/badge/dev%20branch-develop-blue.svg)
 <a href="http://slack.vuestorefront.io">![Join Slack](https://img.shields.io/badge/community%20chat-slack-FF1493.svg)</a>

-### 🔨 Current status: Release Candidate 2 (rc2)
+### 🔨 Current status: Fisrt Release to be defined

-Most of the work has been done already.
-However, we are still developing and enhancing it.
-Storefront API 1.0rc2 is compatible with Vue Storefront 1.11+.
-The stable release (1.0) is planned for **2020Q4**.
-Only then, it will replace the `vue-storefront-api` middleware for Vue Storefront (release 1.13).
-Till then it's not recommended for production applications.

-Storefront GraphQL API.
-Easy to use.
-Extendable.
-Blazingly fast.
-ElasticSearch included.
-[BFF (Backend for frontend)](https://samnewman.io/patterns/architectural/bff/) driven.
-Works great with: Magento1, Magento2, Spree, OpenCart, and Pimcore - out of the box.
-[Easy to integrate with custom backends](https://docs.storefrontapi.com/guide/integration/integration.html#two-steps-for-the-integration).
+This project is the first ADempiere proxy integration based on stronger StoreFront-API and use as backend gRPC server https://github.com/adempiere/adempiere-gRPC-Server for connect to ADempiere.

+This project allows connect gRPC backend of ADempiere for Standard functionality with API RESTfull and ADempiere UI based on Vue https://github.com/adempiere/adempiere-vue

+Note that this project use default template of StoreFront API and have all instruction from [Easy to integrate with custom backends](https://docs.storefrontapi.com/guide/integration/integration.html#two-steps-for-the-integration)

+For Web Store allows integrate VueStoreFront with ADempiere using adempiere-store service and server model using ElasticSearch.

 You can use the **Storefront GraphQL API** to integrate **all your backend systems** with your eCommerce frontend under a single GraphQL/REST API.
 By default, all catalog information is stored in ElasticSearch, and all the write operations are forwarded to the **platform driver** (Magento1, Magento2, Spree, and others available).

-## How to get started?
+## How to get started? ¡¡Only for ADempiere Web Store integration!!

 Storefront API comes with a default product schema - compatible with the [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) project - and can be a drop-in replacement for `vue-storefront-api`.
 You can  start a dev instance, including a demo data set integrated with a [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).